Suckley School’s Curriculum

 Essential to all learning are strong literacy and numeracy skills.
 We drive for high standards and teach well planned and differentiated lessons each morning in both areas.
 Lessons are dynamic and offer opportunity to develop fluency and the ability to apply skills to reasoning and problem solving in maths, and to a variety of genres in writing.
-Texts are carefully chosen in both literacy lessons , and in foundation lessons , such as history, to ensure that the drive for high standards is in all lessons across the curriculum.
-Continuous s during lessons is used to determine those children who have made the progress intended, and those who may need further support.
-For example, daily 'drop ins' are used to revisit skills or concepts with children who may require a boost.
+Texts and learning activities are carefully chosen in both literacy lessons , and in foundation lessons , such as history, to ensure that the drive for high standards is in all lessons across the curriculum.
+Continuous formative assessment during lessons is used to determine those children who have made the progress intended, those who may have exceeded and those who may need further support.
+For example, as a result of this daily 'round ups' are used to revisit skills or concepts with children who may require a boost.

 Our 'learning without limits' approach to lessons ensure that a ceiling is not put upon any learner, and that challenge is available and appropriate for every child.

 Our school curriculum aims drive teaching and learning approaches in and out of the classroom.
 The National Curriculum determines much of what is to be taught and the school curriculum increasingly determines how it is taught, and relates to current events, the children themselves, their experiences and community.
 For example, we respond to events such as Remembrance day, Charity Events and World Sporting Events such as The Olympics, to ensure that are children are given the breadth of experiences which they deserve, and an understanding of living in a British Society and part of a global network.
 We strive to enrich learning with local links, and with wider experiences brought into the classroom, or sought outside of it.